Don’t Let These 13 Donation Matching Myths Hold You Back

 Create Your Dynamic Matching Strategy

-You now have the insights to bring your donation match strategy to the next level.
-Here are the actionable takeaways to apply:
+You now have the insights to bring your donation-match strategy to the next level and elevate your overall donation process for everyone involved.

-- Expand donation matching beyond just employee match programs
+- Expand donation matching beyond employee match programs

 - Incorporate more significant gifts from individual donors